Constellation-Labs/documentation-hub/validate/automated/nodectlInstall.md

   Total installation time:  1.229 minutes <br />
 </MacWindow>

-As stated in our final instructions on our Node, and now that our Node is completed, we need to make sure we have communicated our newly created `nodeid` to Constellation Network admins (most likely method is through the Constellation Network Discord channels).
+Now that our Node installation is complete; as stated in our final instructions on our Node, we need to make sure we have communicated our newly created `nodeid` to **Constellation Network** Admins (most likely method is through the Constellation Network Discord channels).

 We will need to collateralize our Node with the necessary amount of **`$DAG`**.